West Berkshire Training Consortium

 We are here to help:

 If you have any concerns about a young person and think that they are becoming radicalised or displaying extremist views, you can contact WBTC for help.
-In the first instance, please contact Louise Rodger, our Lead safeguarding officer.
+In the first instance, please contact Natalie Elliott, our Designated Safeguarding Lead.
 We understand that you don’t want to attract unnecessary attention to your family, but early intervention will protect your family.

 If it is not possible to contact WBTC or if you are concerned during the holiday breaks or at weekend, please contact: